Imagine running a scan on your WordPress theme for malicious codes but finding that it’s not infected.

 After you implement these steps, we’re confident that your WordPress theme is secure.

-We are confident that if you follow all the steps we have listed above, your theme will be safe from malicious infection.
+We are confident that if you follow all the WordPress theme security checks we have listed above, your theme will be safe from malicious infection.

 That said, securing your theme alone will not protect your website from a hack attack.